pivotal/docs-tap/learning-center/troubleshoot-learning-center.md

     kubectl logs deployment/learningcenter-operator -n learningcenter
     ```

 1. Observe that the TLS secret `tls` is not available.
-The TLS secret should be on the Learning
+The TLS secret must be on the Learning
     Center operator namespace.
 If the TLS secret is not on the Learning Center operator namespace,
     the operator logs contain the following error: